krother/training_and_teaching_methods/fundamentals/students.md

 # The Students

 The first and last thing to keep in mind as a teacher is your audience.
+Students are the main ingredient of any teaching.
+Everything else (including yourself) is dispensible, but without students, there is no learning.
 I will refer to them as **students** or **participants** throughout the book.
 With a working student-teacher relationship everything else becomes much easier.
 An audience that trusts you will be much more forgiving of the many little mistakes you will inevitably make.